Umami Pot

 Ingredients

-- 2 Japanese or Persian cucumber (If using Persian cucumber, increase the quantity by about 1.5 times.)
+• 2 Japanese cucumbers or Persian cucumbers (If using Persian cucumbers, increase the quantity by about 1.5 times, as they are smaller.)

 Instructions

-- Trim both ends of cucumbers, then lightly smash them using a rolling pin or the handle of a knife before tearing them into bite-sized pieces.
+• Trim both ends of the cucumbers, then lightly smash them using a rolling pin or the handle of a knife before tearing them into bite-sized pieces.

 Notes